Risk Management: Commercial Property Inspection Checklist

 This will check all aspects of the property like mechanical (heating, cooling, ventilation, airflow, lifts), fire systems, building automation and control, electrical systems, etc. Essentially, it tells you whether the building is well maintained.
 And while the landlord is liable for such repairs, you don’t want the inconvenience of moving into a building with poor utilities.

-Some commercial properties are quite prescriptive in what they will allow, and the standards of fit-out required which will impact the budget and fit-out costs
+Know that some commercial properties are quite prescriptive in what they will allow and the standards of fit-out required.
+And this will directly impact a tenant’s budget and fit-out costs.